MicrosoftDocs/windows-dev-docs/hub/package-manager/configuration/create.md

 1. **Schema**: The first line in your configuration file should contain the following comment: `# yaml-language-server: $schema=https://aka.ms/configuration-dsc-schema/<most recent schema version #>` to establish the DSC schema being followed by the file.
 To find the most recent version of the WinGet Configuration schema, go to [https://aka.ms/configuration-dsc-schema/](https://aka.ms/configuration-dsc-schema/).
 The most recent schema number at the time of this example is `0.2`, so the schema was entered as: `# yaml-language-server: $schema=https://aka.ms/configuration-dsc-schema/0.2`.

-2. **Properties**: The root node for a configuration file is “properties” which must contain a configuration version (`configurationVersion: 0.2.0` in this example).
+2. **Properties**: The root node for a configuration file is `properties` which must contain a configuration version (`configurationVersion: 0.2.0` in this example).
 This version should be updated in accordance with updates to the configuration file.
 The properties node should contain an `assertions` node and a `resources` node

 3. **Assertions**: List the preconditions (or prerequisites) required for this configuration in this section.

-4. **Resource**: Both the "Assertions" and "Resources" list sections consist of individual `resource` nodes to represent the set up task.
+4. **Resources**: Both the `assertions` and `resources` lists consist of individual `resource` nodes to represent the set up task.
 The `resource` should be given the name of the PowerShell module followed by the name of the module's DSC resource that will be invoked to apply your desired state: `{ModuleName}/{DscResource}`.
-Each resource must include **directives** and **settings**.
-Optionally, it can also include an **id** value.
+Each resource must include `directives` and `settings`.
+Optionally, it can also include an `id` value.
 When applying a configuration, WinGet will know to install the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages) and invoke the specified [DSC resource](/powershell/dsc/concepts/resources).

 5. **Directives**: The `directives` section provides information about the module and the resource.
 This section should include a `description` value to describe the configuration task being accomplished by the module.
 The `allowPrerelease` value enables you to choose whether or not the configuration will be allowed (`true`) to use "Prerelease" modules from the [PowerShell Gallery](https://www.powershellgallery.com/packages).